By Mohammad Yunus Yawar and Sayed Hassib

-The rescue operation will be a major test for the hardline Islamist Taliban, who took over as U.S.-led international forces withdrew after two decades of war.
+The rescue operation will be a major test for the hard-line Islamist Taliban, who took over last August as U.S.-led international forces withdrew after two decades of war.

-The humanitarian situation has deteriorated alarmingly since the Taliban takeover, aid officials say, with the country cut off from much international assistance because of sanctions.
+The humanitarian situation had deteriorated alarmingly since the Taliban takeover, aid officials say, with the country cut off from much international assistance because of sanctions.